genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/01_colour.md

 | `accentFillActive` | `--accent-fill-active` | <color-token tokenName="accentFillActive"></color-token>  |
 | `accentFillFocus` | `--accent-fill-focus` | <color-token tokenName="accentFillFocus"></color-token> |

-#### Neutral Fill
+#### Neutral fill

-The most basic fill used for buttons or other components.
+This is the most basic fill used for buttons or other components.

 | Token | CSS Custom Property | Preview |
 | --- | --- | --- |